 Like mother birds who nurture their young

 to help them reach their dreams

-If you are interested in participating in our Collaboration Event contact us at firstname.lastname@example.org and we'll provide images of some of our artwork.
+Those interested in participating in our Collaboration Event contacted us at firstname.lastname@example.org and we provide images of some of our artwork.

 I found an article about writing ekphrastic poetry online.
 It recommends that a group of poets write together.
 If you are in a poetry group that would like to do just that, feel free and we'll figure out how to present a variety of writings on the same painting.
 Here's a link to the article, 5 Tips for Writing Ekphrastic Poetry.

 To learn more about Wilde Readings check out their Facebook Page @wildereadingscolumbia

 To see work by Lisa Vihos visit her Frying the Onion page on her website.